Last spring after hiking at Tyler Bend, we pulled into Grinders

 Anyway, today we don’t plan to go far since we have no idea what to

-expect, meaning a high potential for that sense of discovery, sure I have a topo map on the GPS, but it doesn’t show a trail.
+expect, meaning a high potential for a sense of discovery, sure I have a topo map on the GPS, but it doesn’t show a trail.
 Down from the parking area we turn left at

 our parked car. |